shantanu994/python-mini-projects/Typing Speed Test/README.md

 - Typing Speed Calculation – Measures your words per minute (WPM).
 - Accuracy Check – Restarts if your typed sentence has mistakes.
 - Score Recording – Saves your name and typing speed in a file.
-- User-Friendly CLI – Simple and easy to use.

 ---